aodn/python-aodntools/aodntools/timeseries_products/Documentation/Gridded_timeseries.md

 - `geospatial_lat_min/max`: set to the full range of LATITUDE values in the aggregated file;
 - `geospatial_lon_min/max`: set to the full range of LONGITUDE values in the aggregated file;
 - `date_created`: set to the date/time the product file is created;
-- `history`: set to “<date_created>: Aggregated file created.”;
+- `history`: set to “<date> Hourly aggregated file created. <date>: Gridded file created.”;
+- `included_values_flagged_as`: "Good_data, Probably_good_data"
-- `keywords`: set to a comma-separated list of the main variable names (“<VoI>, TIME, DEPTH, LATITUDE, LONGITUDE”);
+- `keywords`: set to a comma-separated list of the main variable names (“TEMP, DEPTH, HOURLY, GRIDDED”);
 - `lineage`: a statement about how the file was created, including a link to the code used, and any input parameters (except the input files, which are listed in the source_file variable)
-- `title`: "Long time series Hourly Aggregated product: all available non-velocity variables at <site_code> between <time_coverage_start> and <time_coverage_end>"
-- `included_values_flagged_as`: a list of the quality-control flags accepted for inclusion into the binning
+- `title`: "Gridded Time Series Product: TEMP interpolated at <site_code> to fixed target depths at 1-hour time intervals, between <time_coverage_start> and <time_coverage_end> and <mininum target depth> and <maximum target depth> meters.

 ## Output

 The output from a single run of the code will be an aggregated file of all available temperature measurements at one mooring site interpolated at target depths specific for each site.

+The file is named according to [IMOS NETCDF file naming convention](https://s3-ap-southeast-2.amazonaws.com/content.aodn.org.au/Documents/IMOS/Conventions/IMOS_NetCDF_Conventions.pdf).

 e.g. *IMOS_ANMN-NSW_TZ_20091029_PH100_FV02_TEMP-gridded-timeseries_END-20190828_C-20200108.nc*

-The product will be delivered, in netCDF4 format, compliant with the CF-1.6 and IMOS-1.4 conventions, and structured according to the [indexed ragged array representation](http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html#_indexed_ragged_array_representation).
+The product will be delivered, in netCDF4 format, compliant with the CF-1.6 and IMOS-1.4 conventions, and structured according to the [Orthogonal multidimensional array representation](http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html#_orthogonal_multidimensional_array_representation).